chantastic/esmodule-reference-course/README.md

 ### 2. Make your module leaky (temporarily)

 The first thing to know about modules is that they leak.
 They don't perfectly encapsulate all code.
+Global code is global code, even if in a module.

-That sounds bad (and it can be) but it's an important feature.
+This might sounds bad (and it can be) but it's an important feature.

 #### Assignment